lecapricedc/WorkingRepository/content/breakfast.md

 type: caprice

 ---
-## Breakfast: Freshly Scrambled Eggs, Muffins, Croissants, and More
+## All-Day Breakfast: Freshly Scrambled Eggs, Muffins, Croissants, and More

 Start your day with a warm croissant or muffin, or dive into one of our delicious breakfast platters.